Common Ground Is Seeking A Full-Time History Teacher

 About the Position

 We are seeking an experienced, data-driven, and compassionate educator to join our team as a History Teacher.
-This position is a 1.0 FTE position for September 2022 through June 2023.
+This position is a 1.0 FTE position through June 2023.
 Candidates should hold one of the following CT certifications: History and Social Studies Grades 7-12 (026)

 The History Teacher will: